mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

 **Note:** For increased security [encrypt your passwords in the configuration file](Encrypting-Passwords.md).

-This completes the definitions required by the services, however listening ports must be associated with the services in order to allow network connections.
-This is done by creating a set of listener sections.
-Each service may have multiple listeners but for this tutorial we will only need one per service.
+This completes the service definition, however listening ports must be associated with the service in order to allow network connections.
+This is done by creating a separate listener section in the configuration file.
+A service may have multiple listeners but for this tutorial we will only need one.

 ```
-[Write-Listener]
+[Splitter-Listener]
 type=listener
-service=Write-Service
+service=Splitter-Service
 protocol=MariaDBClient
 port=3306

-[Read-Listener]
-type=listener
-service=Read-Service
-protocol=MariaDBClient
-port=3307
 ```

 The `service` parameter tells to which service the listener connects to.
-For the `Write-Listener` we set it to `Write-Service` and for the `Read-Listener` we set it to `Read-Service`.
+For the `Splitter-Listener` we set it to `Splitter-Service`.

 A listener must also define the protocol module it will use for the incoming network protocol (must be the `MariaDBClient` protocol for all database